-- 3.15 The Appellant considers that the trajectories of the LPA for North West Cheltenham, West Cheltenham, Leckhampton (MD5), Christ College Site B (HD1) and the Former Monkscroft Primary School (HD2) are unrealistic and that additionally there is no clear evidence to demonstrate that completions will be achieved as envisaged by the Council on any allocated site.
-As a result, the Appellant considers that the deliverable and developable supply will be significantly lower than that identified by the Council with a deliverable supply of 1,044 homes which provides for a 1.6 year land supply and a shortfall of 2,224 homes, and a developable supply of between 7,341 and 7,424 homes which provides for a plan period shortfall of between 3,493 and 3,576 homes. - 3.16 The LPA disagrees and considers that the trajectories for these sites are realistic and that there is clear evidence that completions will be achieved.
+- 3.15 The Appellant considers that the trajectories of the LPA for North West Cheltenham, West Cheltenham, Leckhampton (MD5), Christ College Site B (HD1) and the Former Monkscroft Primary School (HD2) are unrealistic and that additionally there is no clear evidence to demonstrate that completions will be achieved as envisaged by the Council on any allocated site. - 3.16 The LPA disagrees and considers that the trajectories for these sites are realistic and that there is clear evidence that completions will be achieved.